A PATH OF FREEDOM

 Surely you’ve heard of the various forms of Animal Totems, Spirits, or Power Animals, as they are called.
 Animal Medicine is the broad umbrella that includes all the ways in which we work with animals-whether it be learning to interpret their messages or lessons for us or working with their traits and energiest to enchance and balance our lives.

 The fact that there are so many types of animals including insects, aquamarine life, and reptiles-allows us to create and enhance our own spiritual lives by tuning into those spirits which we connect the most with.
 This lends itself to the uniqueness and freedom of Shamanism I described earlier.

-As an example, it would not be benefical for me to work with Kangaroo medicine as it does not resonate with me at this time or my personality-even if Kangaroo is the most powerful totem one could have, it would be like wanting to drive a space shuttle to explore space rather than what is more suited for me.
+As an example, it would not be beneficial for me to work with Kangaroo medicine as it does not resonate with me at this time or my personality-even if Kangaroo is the most powerful totem one could have, it would be like desiring to have a space shuttle when my skills and inclinations are more suited to a motorcycle.

 This is one of the best lessons to begin with in Animal Medicine: Work on the mastery of the totems you have rather than what you may feel is best or most awe-inspiring.

 The benefits of working with Animals is integrating the more primal aspects of our psyche.
 I have found it incredibly beneficial in the process of embracing all sides of myself to work with animal archetypes.
 Since the days of the Victorian era and Freud, we have gotten very proficient at supressing and denying aspects of ourselves into the Shadow/Unconscious.
 Animals provide a direct pathway to not only accepting these parts of ourselves but embodying them as part of our power to navigate through life.